darbin-reyes/uswid-uefi-example/README.md

       BaseMemoryLib
       HobLib

-…and then generate a lot of the needed SBoM data automatically.
+…and then generate a lot of the needed SBOM data automatically.
 It doesn’t tell us about any entities (the *who*, which we’ll need to actually research and add for each module) but we can add a lot of extra detail automatically.
 For example the tree hash, aka the “git describe” SHA1 which uSWID refers to as the “edition”, and